nathandao/nixos-configuration/README.md

 The repo contains primarity nixos configurations for my Lenovo X1 Extreme laptop, hope bits and pieces of this config are applicable else where too.

-Refactor is still WIP at the moment, so things are still very messy, although`power-managerment` and `vpn`are in pretty decent shape.
+Refactor is still WIP at the moment, so things are still quite messy.

-Virtualisations files `./nixos/kvm`(TODO: add sources from where I got those files from), are commented out in`configuration.nix`, after a failed attempt to get PCI passthrough to work for the x1 extreme's nvidia gpu.

-### Overview of the setup:
+### Overview:

-- Currently using unstable nixos branch and kernel 5.8.
-Needed to push for 5.8 for the newly added dual fan support for such thinkpads models.
-Nothing seems to be borken so far, so fingers corssed!
+- On unstable nixos branch and kernel 5.8.
+Decided to go with 5.8 for the newly added dual fan support for such thinkpads models.
+Nothing seems to be borken as far as my daily usage goes, so fingers corssed!
 On the other hand, it's quite satisfying seeing 2 thinkpad fans being reported in `s-tui` :D
-- Lightdm with a custom gtk theme.
+- Lightdm
-- xfce+xmonad Will need to copy `.xprofile` and `.xmonad` from `dotfiles` folder to your home directory to make sure the session loads correctly.
-This basically stops all xfce apps from starting by default, and only starts `xfce4-panel` through xmonad.
-TODO: export my current xfce config and themes.
+- xfce+xmonad.
+Note: copy `.xprofile` and `.xmonad` from `dotfiles` folder to your home directory to have the session loaded correctly and have xmonad plays well with other xfce packages.
 - Bumblebee to spawn up the nvidia card when needed.
-By default, nvidia should stays in deep sleep to preserve power especially in battery mode.
-Since the HDMI chip is mounted to nvidia, `intel-virtual-output` can be used for external monitor.
+Since the HDMI chip is mounted to nvidia, `intel-virtual-output` is used to connect to external monitor.
 - Quite agressive power managerment with undervolt, tpl and a bunch of kernel params.
 Check `nixos/power-manager.nix` for more details.
+Note: remember to adjust the undervolt settings to suit your CPU.

 I have been able to hit 7 - 9 hour mark with my normal work load (1 or 2 nodejs process, bunch of docker containes, emacs and some firefox tabs), which I can't complain much about, considering mine also comes with a 4k panel :D